Video: Scrap.io - How to Start?

 - Apartment Complex Mailing List vs Email List: What's the Difference?

-$165.5 billion.
-That's how much money flowed into US apartment transactions in 2025 alone — a 9% jump from the year before (MSCI Real Assets).
-And yet, most companies trying to reach apartment building owners are still buying contact databases that were compiled sometime around last Thanksgiving.
+$165.5 billion flowed into US apartment transactions in 2025, a 9% jump over the prior year (MSCI Real Assets).
+Serious money.
+And yet most companies chasing apartment building owners are still buying contact databases compiled sometime around last Thanksgiving.

-An apartment building email list is a targeted database of contact information — including verified email addresses, phone numbers, and business details — for apartment building owners, property managers, and multifamily operators across the United States.
+An apartment building email list is a targeted database of contact information β verified email addresses, phone numbers, and business details β for apartment building owners, property managers, and multifamily operators across the United States.
 The good ones give you real-time data.
 The bad ones give you bounce rates north of 30%.

 Why Apartment Building Email Lists Matter in 2026

-A 12-person roofing company in Dallas lands a $180K contract with a multifamily complex they found through a cold email campaign.
-A PropTech startup in Austin closes 14 demos in one week after targeting building operators in Texas.
-These aren't hypotheticals.
+A 12-person roofing company in Dallas lands a $180K contract with a multifamily complex they found through cold email.
+A PropTech startup in Austin books 14 demos in one week after targeting building operators in Texas.
+Not hypotheticals.
 This is what happens when you reach the right people with fresh data.

-Platforms like Scrap.io let you access apartment building contact data in real time — with a free trial including 100 free leads to test.
+Platforms like Scrap.io let you access apartment building contact data in real time β pulled live from Google Maps, filtered before you spend a credit.
+Free trial, 100 leads included.
+Start free β

 Who Needs an Apartment Building Email List (and Why)